openedx/edx-documentation/en_us/release_notes/source/2015/index.rst

 edX Release Notes 2015
 ####################################

-The following pages describe what is new in 2015.
+The following pages summarize what was new in 2015.

 .. toctree::